[Live Webinar] Introducing Spacelift Intelligence.

 Managing S3 Bucket using Terraform

-Amazon S3 Bucket is a storage service offered by AWS for storing data lakes, websites, mobile applications, backup and restore, archive, enterprise applications, etc. The S3 stands for Simple Storage Service which can be scaled based on individual or organization needs.
-On top of providing a storage solution, Amazon S3 also provides comprehensive access management which can help you to set up very granular-level permissions.
+An Amazon S3 bucket is a storage service offered by AWS for storing data lakes, websites, mobile applications, backups and restores, archives, and enterprise applications.
+The S3 stands for Simple Storage Service, which can be scaled based on individual or organization needs.
+In addition to providing storage, Amazon S3 also offers comprehensive access management, which can help you set up very granular permissions.

 1. aws_s3_bucket